jackyzha0/jackyzha0.github.io/content/thoughts/information.md

 > Information is power.
 But like all power, there are those who want to keep it for themselves.
 The world’s entire scientific and cultural heritage, published over centuries in books and journals, is increasingly being digitized and locked up by a handful of private corporations. . . .
 Providing scientific articles to those at elite universities in the First World, but not to children in the Global South?
 It’s outrageous and unacceptable. . . .
 We can fight back.
 Those with access to these resources—students, librarians, scientists—you have been given a privilege.
 You get to feed at this banquet of knowledge while the rest of the world is locked out.
 But you need not—indeed, morally, you cannot—keep this privilege for yourselves.
 You have a duty to share it with the world.

 ## Information [Representation](thoughts/representation.md)
-How do we represent documents and information in our databases and collections?
+How do we represent documents and information in our databases and [[thoughts/collections|collections]]?

 See also: [[thoughts/visualization|visualization]]